Part 5 of 5: Continued from a Previous post

 A Capacity to Translate to Execution

-The plan should encompass the right resources needed to execute it.
+The plan should encompass the proper resources needed to execute it.
 When building the plan, it is vital to consider the team (and a mitigation strategy should anything change).
 One cannot happen without the other.

 Once a plan has been influenced by all other areas – for it to be realistic – it needs to be flexible as the plan gets executed.
 There are always unknowns that occur during implementation, and the key to keeping the plan realistic is the thoughtful consideration of those unknowns.
 For example, re-organizations, Champion and Executive sponsor changes, technology challenges, and many other scenarios happen during implementation.
 Success for the plan is entirely based on how flexible the plan can accommodate these changes.
 A plan cannot be considered realistic if it does not reflect the current state regarding resources, timelines, deliverables, and cost.